QuinnKWolter/beginner-projects/README.md

 # UNMAINTAINED

-## Please fork this project if you want a copy, as it will be deleted in the near future
+## Please fork this project if you want a copy, as it will be deleted in the near future.

+### If you are willing to maintain it and would like me to transfer ownership, please contact me.

 A list of projects for beginners.